jedioutcast55/IDS6938-SimulationTechniques/Homework3/Readme.md

 ## IDS6938-Simulation Techniques - [University of Central Florida](http://www.ist.ucf.edu/grad/)

+[University of Central Florida](http://www.ist.ucf.edu/grad/)
+Student: Roberto Cabrera

-[University of Central Florida](http://www.ist.ucf.edu/grad/) This is the framework for homework #3.
+This is the framework for homework #3.

-The assignment is due: **Monday, April  24 at 11:59PM (EST)**
+The assignment is due: **Monday, April  24 at 11:59PM (EST)** Dr. Kyder has added 24 Hrs.
+Now the assignment is on  ** Tuesday, April, 25 at 11:59PM (EST)**

 # Introduction
 The goal of this assignment is to enable the behavioral animation of vehicle-like walking agents.